MAJOR REQUIREMENTS AND POLICIES

 II.
 Science in Society Courses

 All students are required to take a minimum of six credits in courses listed at the 200- or 300-level in the Program, of which three must satisfy specific requirements in History of Science, Philosophy of Science, and Sociocultural Studies of Science and three additional courses in the program (including at least one 300-level seminar).
+Individual or group tutorials, including senior thesis or essay tutorials, normally cannot count toward the 6-credit requirement within SiSP.

 HISTORY OF SCIENCE (students are encouraged but not required to take a history course emphasizing the sciences they have studied for their science requirement).